-Wild Wolf Brewing: About 5 cleverly named house and 5 seasonal craft brews are available at the relatively new Wild Wolf Brewing Company.
+Wild Wolf Brewing: About 5 cleverly named house and 5 seasonal craft brews are available at Wild Wolf Brewing Company.
 With a few creative offerings, such as their Strawberry Schwarzcake, you'll love the unique vibe at Wild Wolf.
 Interesting features of the brewpub include the restored tobacco barns that are now boutique shops!

 Blue Mountain Barrel House: Blue Mountain Barrel House was founded in 2011 as a sister brewery to the original Blue Mountain Brewery.
 As the first production arm of the Blue Mountain family, Barrel House focuses on the higher-end beers that require special processes, special ingredients, and extra time.
 Six of the twelve lines of Barrel House beers are aged in whiskey barrels and all 12 are bottle conditioned (live fermenting beer is added the morning of bottling to produce refermentation in the bottle.)
 Beer only here - no food is available onsite.